Pulitzer-winning author Philip Roth dies at 85, says agent

 In a New York Times interview in 2018, Roth reflected on his 50-plus years as a writer, describing it as: “Exhilaration and groaning.
 Frustration and freedom.
 Inspiration and uncertainty.
 Abundance and emptiness.
 Blazing forth and muddling through.”

-(This story corrects spelling of Joe Louis’s surname in 6th paragraph.)
+(This story corrects spelling of Louis’s surname in 6th paragraph and Bucknell in 15th paragraph.)

 Reporting by Eric Beech; Editing by Bill Trott, Diane Craft and Nick Macfie